Who we are

 - To maintain the safety, security and integrity of our website, services, databases and other technology assets and business.

-- For testing, research, development, and analysis; mitigation of fraud and spam (as applicable per specific product offering), unlawful or abusive activity, or violations of our Acceptable Use Policies; perform quality control; gauge routing effectiveness and deliverability and product development, including developing and improving our websites and products and services.
+- For testing, research, development, and analysis; mitigation of fraud and spam (as applicable per specific product offering), unlawful or abusive activity, or violations of our Acceptable Use Policy; perform quality control; gauge routing effectiveness and deliverability and product development, including developing and improving our websites and products and services.
 Specifically, with respect to MMS and SMS messaging, we utilize industry-standard content-analysis software which utilizes electronic, algorithmic inspection of the originating telephone number and/or content of MMS and SMS messages for purposes of spam blocking (only applicable to US).

 - If you have elected to have your name, address, and telephone number published in directories, we may share such information with directory publishers (who publish white pages, yellow pages, and other similar directories) and directory assistance providers.